bricheno/python-intermediate-esces/_episodes/03-index-slice-subset.md

 >
 > 4. The `~` symbol in Python can be used to return the OPPOSITE of the
 >   selection that you specify in Python.
 It is equivalent to **is not in**.
->   Write a query that selects all rows with Country NOT equal to 'England' or 'Wales' in
+>   Write a query that selects all rows with Quadrant NOT equal to 'south' or 'west' in
 >   the "waves" data.
 {: .challenge}